Keep Your Friends Close & Your Healthcare Closer!

 We rely on family and loved ones for support, which can impact them and our relationships.
 Having additional oversight from a healthcare team can be helpful.
 Services like case management, home health, or on-site therapies can reduce the coordination hassles, allowing patients the energy they need to heal.

 Easy access to healthcare services promotes recovery and independence.
-Edgewood Healthcare offers on-site medical services in many of our communities because we know that a list of amenities is no good if someone can’t enjoy it.
+Edgewood Healthcare offers on-site medical services in many of our communities because we know that a list of amenities is no good if someone can’t enjoy them.
 We want residents and their families to feel peace of mind about overall care.

 When healthcare systems can no longer cure the conditions plaguing us, we’re forced to stare down the barrel of mortality.
 To say this is hard would be an understatement.
 Only those who have been through it know the feeling.